 If you live in the area, an annual membership is reasonably priced.
 We’re neither paid nor sponsored to write these opinions!

 We hope you’ll make it out to this preserve at least once; Pearson’s Falls and Glen holds a special place in our hearts, and we’d love to share it with you!

 If you’re familiar with this beautiful space, we’d love to know about your experiences here or in our Facebook Group.
 If you haven’t visited yet, please share what you see when visiting for the first time.

-As we mentioned, there are quite a few places within a couple hours’ drive of Pearson’s Falls.
+As we mentioned, there are quite a few places within a couple of hours’ drive of Pearson’s Falls.
 Here are the most convenient gateways to Pearson’s Falls in Polk and Henderson counties, respectively.